-Get our wide array of technical resources streamlined to your inbox.
+Get our wide array of technical resources delivered right to your inbox.
 Unsubscribe at any time.

 As we know, every year, SOLIDWORKS releases a new version with hundreds of new features and functionalities.
 From innovative new functionalities to all-new product offerings, this blog post will put you in a time machine and take you on a journey through the history of SOLIDWORKS.

 In this Insight tutorial, we explain how to reuse custom groups in other Insight projects and share some helpful bonus tips when using the software.
 Custom Groups is a tool in Stratasys’ Insight software that, by default, stays within the file that you are working in.
 To use the custom group on a new 3D printed part or to share it with a colleague, you will need to export those groups.